 American manufacturing continues to experience turbulent times in maintaining and growing manufacturing jobs.
 The only business approach that has demonstrated superior achievement is Lean Enterprise Management (the Toyota Production System), the foundation of the Shingo Prize.
 All 14 companies to be recognized in 2006 have clearly achieved exemplary lean manufacturing excellence.

-I am sure the Delphi winning plants are going to feed the complaints raised earlier: Don’t Let Delphi Drag Down the Shingo Prize – Delphi’s Sobering Message To Us All.
+I am sure the Delphi winning plants are going to feed the complaints raised earlier: Don’t Let Delphi Drag Down the Shingo Prize [the broken link was removed] – Delphi’s Sobering Message To Us All [the broken link was removed].

 Maybe this is another victory for Alfie Kohn and Punished By Rewards.
 But, I think Bill Waddell said it best: